YichaoOU/Brugia_molting_motifs/README.md

 # Directories

 Raw motif discovery results were provided in folders such as `L3D6_L3`, which means up-regulated genes in L3D6 comparing to L3.
+Each folder also contains the fasta sequences (i.e., `fore.fa` and `back.fa`) used to perform motif analysis.
+Motif analysis was done using [Emotif_alpha](https://github.com/YichaoOU/Emotif_Alpha)

 Genome features and orthologs info were provided in `genome_data`.